ibexa/documentation-developer/docs/ai_actions/ai_actions_guide.md

 Extending AI Actions opens up new possibilities for content management and editing.
 Developers can define new models and AI action types that use the existing AI service or even integrate additional services.
 The latter involves developing a new service connector, writing a handler that communicates with the new service, defining a new AI action type, and creating a form for configuring options, which extends the default action configuration form shown in the **Admin** panel.
-For example, if this is your organization's requirement, a developer could write a handler that uses an AI service to <insert_a description and link to Marek's use case> generate complete articles based on a short description, or illustrations based on a body of an article.
+For example, if this is your organization's requirement, a developer could write a handler that uses an AI service available internally, without exposing your data to a third-party service.

 ## Use cases